flueke/mvme/doc/sphinx/source/vme_script.rst

 * **accu_test** *<compare_op>* *<compare_value>* *<message>*

 Compares the current accumulator value against the constant *<compare_value>* and prints a message containing the result.
+If the comparison fails an error is generated and the script execution is stopped.

 .. table:: accu_test comparison operators
   :name: accu_test_comparison_operators